-With the new school year almost here, many of our families have questions about the school day, what teaching will look like, and how we will keep everyone safe.
+With the new school year almost here, many of our families have questions about the school day, what teaching looks like at the moment, and how we will keep everyone safe.

-These will either be recorded (as last term) or broadcast within school using Microsoft Teams.
+These are either be pre-recorded or broadcast within school using Microsoft Teams.

 Cleaning has increased across the school, with particular attention being paid to toilets, classrooms and high-traffic areas.

 Transmission of COVID-19 is more likely between adults.
 In order to protect staff and parents, where possible, communication should take place via email or telephone.
 Remote meetings (usually via Zoom) can be organised where appropriate.
 Parents may not enter the school site.

 We are planning to record and broadcast any performances.
 As soon as guidance changes, we will work towards allowing families to attend.

 Drop-off and collection